-- Step one is understanding er unit economics – profitability per service/per hour.
+- Step one is understanding per unit economics – profitability per service/per hour.
 If you don’t know this, chances are your financial systems weren’t set up correctly.

 - Bookkeeping should also drive the front end of your strategy – the services and marketing of said services and who you market to.

-- In bookkeeping – variance, p&L and balance sheet are the three most important reports
+- In bookkeeping – variance, P&L (profit & lost statement) and balance sheet are the three most important reports

 - If you evolve into the hybrid model, you need to have the ability to look at in-network versus out of network business and look at everything on a consolidated basis, a solid bookkeeper can do that in their sleep.